Group norms examples: How to set team norms that work

 8. Group leaders and team leads proactively allocate resources to reduce burnout and promote balance.

-9. Group members stay up to date through project status updates, which are shared in a central source of truth like Asana.
+9. Group members stay up to date through project status updates shared in a central source of truth, such as Asana.

 10. Group members schedule focus time on their calendar using time blocking to maximize flow state and individual productivity.